Macro virus: Operation

 A macro virus can be spread through e-mail attachments, removable media, networks and the Internet, and is notoriously difficult to detect.
 A common way for a macro virus to infect a computer is by replacing normal macros with a virus.
 The macro virus replaces regular commands with the same name and runs when the command is selected.
 These malicious macros may start automatically when a document is opened or closed, without the user's knowledge.

 Once a file containing a macro virus is opened, the virus can infect the system.
 When triggered, it will begin to embed itself in other documents and templates.
 It may corrupt other parts of the system, depending on what resources a macro in this application can access.
 When the infected documents are shared with other users and systems, the virus spreads.
 Macro viruses have been used as a method of installing software on a system without the user's consent, as they can be used to download and install software from the internet through the use of automated key-presses.
 However, this is uncommon as it is usually not fruitful for the virus coder since the installed software is usually noticed and uninstalled by the user.

 Since a macro virus depends on the application rather than the operating system, it can infect a computer running any operating system to which the targeted application has been ported.
 In particular, since Microsoft Word is available on Macintosh computers, word macro viruses can attack some Macs in addition to Windows platforms.

 An example of a macro virus is the Melissa virus which appeared in March 1999.
 When a user opens a Microsoft Word document containing the Melissa virus, their computer becomes infected.
 The virus then sends itself by email to the first 50 people in the person's address book.
 This made the virus replicate at a fast rate.

 Not all macro viruses are detected by antivirus software.
 Caution when opening email attachments and other documents decreases the chance of becoming infected.

 Due to the prevalence of macro viruses, starting with Microsoft Office 2007, Microsoft assigned a separate set of file extensions ending in "m" to Office files containing macros in order to prevent users from opening macro virus-infected files that were not intended to contain macros in the first place.

-On the 9th of February, Microsoft announced that Office files originating from the internet will have their macros blocked by default, starting from April of 2022.
+Current versions of Microsoft Office block macros by default in files originating from the internet, a change that first appeared in April 2022.